d3ssy23/DSP-in-C/README.md

     The Makefile or waveforms.c can be modified, and use another values for the script consumption.

- _Check out my **wav2code-tool** which includes Matlab script for generating a raw data file from .wav file._
+ :boom:_Check out my **wav2code-tool** which includes Matlab script for generating a raw data file from .wav file._:boom:

         https://github.com/d3ssy23/wav2code-tool/tree/main